Skip to content

 }

 The literal meaning of volatile is "changeable."
-It is an extremely important yet most easily misunderstood keyword in embedded C programming.
+It is an extremely important, yet easily misunderstood, keyword in embedded C programming.
 Its core purpose is not to "disable compiler optimization," but rather to explicitly tell the compiler: the value of this variable might change outside the current program's control flow.
-In embedded systems, such "out-of-control-flow" changes typically come from hardware peripherals, interrupt service routines (ISRs), DMA (Direct Memory Access), or other concurrently executing contexts.
+In embedded systems, such "external" changes typically originate from hardware peripherals, interrupt service routines (ISRs), DMA, or other concurrent execution contexts.

-Because of this, when the compiler encounters an object modified by volatile, it cannot assume the variable remains unchanged between two accesses.
-Every read and write of a volatile variable is considered an observable behavior in the abstract machine model, and must actually occur in memory rather than being cached in a register, merged, or directly eliminated.
-This does not mean the compiler "cannot optimize at all," but rather that it cannot make a "value stability" assumption about volatile objects.
-Other unrelated code can still be optimized normally.
+Consequently, when the compiler encounters an object qualified with volatile, it cannot assume the variable remains unchanged between two accesses.
+Every read and write of a volatile variable counts as an observable behavior in the abstract machine model.
+These operations must physically occur in memory and cannot be cached in registers, merged, or eliminated entirely.
+This does not mean the compiler "cannot optimize at all"; rather, it cannot make a "value stability" assumption about the volatile object.
+Code unrelated to it can still be optimized normally.

-In embedded programming, the most common use case for volatile is passing state information between an interrupt and the main loop.
-For example, an event flag that is set in an interrupt callback and polled in the main loop must be declared as volatile.
-Otherwise, at higher optimization levels, the compiler might assume the variable is never modified in the main loop, causing it to hoist, cache, or even optimize away the read operation, leading to behavior that severely deviates from expectations.
+In embedded programming, the most common use case for volatile is passing status information between interrupts and the main loop.
+For example, an event flag set in an interrupt callback and polled in the main loop must be declared as volatile.
+Otherwise, at higher optimization levels, the compiler might assume the variable is never modified in the main loop, leading it to hoist, cache, or even eliminate the read operation, causing program behavior to deviate severely from expectations.

-Looking at it from another angle, if an ordinary variable is written to with different values consecutively within the same execution path, but no observable behavior in between depends on it, then without volatile, the compiler has every reason to consider these writes "redundant" and eliminate them.
-Once the variable is declared as volatile, these writes all become non-eliminable memory accesses that must occur strictly in order.
+From another perspective, if a normal variable is written to consecutively with different values within the same execution path, but no intermediate observable behavior depends on it, the compiler has every reason—without volatile—to consider these writes "redundant" and eliminate them.
+Once declared volatile, however, these writes become non-eliminable memory accesses that must strictly occur in order.

-It must be particularly emphasized that volatile only solves compiler-level visibility issues.
-It does not guarantee atomicity, nor does it provide any thread synchronization or memory order semantics.
+It is particularly important to emphasize that volatile only addresses visibility at the compiler level.
+It does not guarantee atomicity, nor does it provide any thread synchronization or memory ordering semantics.
 Compound operations on volatile variables (such as incrementing) can still produce race conditions in interrupt or multi-threaded environments.
-If a program requires atomicity or synchronization guarantees, it must rely on disabling interrupts, locks, atomic instructions, or specialized concurrency primitives.
-This is why any operating system must encapsulate and provide lock primitives.
+If a program requires atomicity or synchronization guarantees, we must use mechanisms like disabling interrupts, locks, atomic instructions, or dedicated concurrency primitives.
+This is why every operating system encapsulates and provides locking primitives.

 c